adinashby/starter-data-structures-project/README.md

 • Driver class to test all functional methods in the project
 • The output should be clear and well-presented containing messages to reflect the code testing.
 • A snapshot showing which tests have passed, included in the README on GitHub.
+• Apply a sorting algorithm to the list of Teachers, Staffs, Departments, etc.

 **Project Objectives**